ufal/nametag3/README.md

 The software has been developed and tested on Linux and is run from the commandline.

-## NameTag 3 without Installation and without Python
+## NameTag 3 without Installation with curl

-For basic use without installation and without Python, see a simple script `nametag3_with_curl.sh` for accessing NameTag 3 webservice from the command line using curl.
+For basic use without installation, see a simple script `nametag3_with_curl.sh` for accessing NameTag 3 webservice from the command line using curl.
 The script will call a server.
 Do not send personal or private data unless you are authorized and comfortable with it being processed by NameTag 3.

 Usage: